What is AOI?

-- average TTFG (time to first gaze) - how long it took the testers on average to first look at this area in seconds (when the first gaze sample was taken),
+- average TTFG (time to first gaze) - how long it took the participants on average to first look at this area in seconds (when the first gaze sample was taken),

-- average time spent - total time spent by viewers (on average) at this area,
+- average time spent - total time spent by viewers (on average) looking at this area,

 - gazes - how many gazes were registered within this area,

 - ratio - how many of all the viewers saw this area (based on gazes);